p3r7/blog/_posts/2021-05-25-norns-pico8-tweetcarts.md

 One mildly complex aspect was the conversion of _PICO-8_ color palette to _norns_' greyscale values.

-It would have been pretty straightforward if the indexes of the color palette could not be readdressed at run time (`pal`, `palt`) with some special range of values to access a secrete palette of colors.
+It would have been pretty straightforward if the indexes of the color palette could not be readdressed at run time (`pal`, `palt`) with some special range of values to access a secret palette of colors.

 In addition to its own graphical API, _PICO-8_ also provides its own set of core functions that behave differently from the default Lua ones.